SteveGilham/Gendarme/README.md

 * For `AvoidRepetitiveCastsRule`, ignore F# `is` then `as` of anonymous temporaries (often happens in `match` expressions on sum types)
 * Adapt `UseCorrectCasingRule` to be compatible with `FSharpLint` for F# code (Non-class, non-public, functions should be camel-cased)
 * Add a `RelaxedMarkAllNonSerializableFieldsRule` which ignores F# types with `@` in the name, keeping the full-strength version for cases where serializing a closure is intentional.
+* Skip types called `<PrivateImplementationDetails>`
+* Don't apply `ParameterNamesShouldMatchOverridenMethodRule` to cases where the base method has a null or empty parameter name (e.g. F# interfaces)

+## Other Changes
+* `DefineAZeroValueRule` does not trigger for non-int32 enums that have a suitably typed zero value.
+This rule should not also be doing the job of `EnumsShouldUseInt32Rule`

 #### Unit test fixing